zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 This is a [scatterplot matrix](https://en.wikipedia.org/wiki/Scatter_plot#Scatter_plot_matrices) of all the input values: Notice that we see parallel lines across each panel.
-These lines are generated by choosing a set of random points within the input space, then sweeping "outward" along each of the input variables.
+These lines are generated by choosing a set of random points within the input space, then sweeping along each of the input variables.
+The visual we saw before uses points along each input sweep, along with the corresponding output value.

+Sinew plots help us understand how the model outputs behave with respect to the inputs.
+The next analysis type will help us understand uncertainties associated with the model.

 ### Uncertainties: Monte Carlo